Potentially apocalyptic viruses will infect the storylines of several new basic-cable series in 2014.

-The success of AMC’s zombie drama The Walking Dead — the most-watched cable original series — and NBC’s Revolution show that today’s viewers can identify with storylines revolving around the potential end of civilization.
+The success of AMC’s zombie drama The Walking Dead — the most-watched cable original series — and NBC’s Revolution show that today’s viewers are identifying with storylines revolving around the potential end of civilization.

 “For the first time in the history of humanity, I think we’re more than acutely aware of the fragility of humanity,” Syfy president Dave Howe said.
 “We can name 10 ways that we could all die tomorrow that are plausible and meaningful, and we’ve all lived through experiences that have brought that home to us.”

-Whether it’s Hurricane Sandy decimating parts of the East Coast last year, the horrific typhoon that killed more than 6,000 people in the Philippines in November or the fear of pandemics like the 2009 H1N1 “swine flu” virus, viewers are acutely aware the tales spun by these apocalyptic-themed series that may not be that far away from reality.
+Whether it’s Hurricane Sandy decimating parts of the East Coast last year, the horrific typhoon that killed more than 6,000 people in the Philippines last month or the fear of pandemics like the 2009 H1N1 “swine flu” virus, viewers are acutely aware the tales spun by these apocalyptic-themed series that may not be that far away from reality.

-Despite a strong stock market and a comfortable existence for most U.S. citizens, there is an undercurrent of concern, fear and vulnerability today, magnified by shows such as The Strain, said Emmy and Peabody award-winning writer Carlton Cuse, showrunner for the FX series.
+Emmy and Peabody award-winning writer Carlton Cuse, showrunner for FX’s The Strain, says that despite a strong stock market and a comfortable existence for most U.S. citizens, there is an undercurrent of concern, fear and vulnerability today that shows such as The Strain magnify.

-The Strain, produced by Academy Award-nominated filmmaker Guillermo del Toro, tracks a mysterious viral outbreak in New York City tied to an evil strain of vampirism.
+The FX series, produced by Academy Award-nominated filmmaker Guillermo del Toro, tracks a mysterious viral outbreak in New York City tied to an evil strain of vampirism.

-Cuse, who’s also executive producer of A&E’s Bates Motel and produced ABC’s Lost, said The Strain (debuting on FX next July) does more than foreshadow an impending apocalypse.
+Cuse, who’s also executive producer of A&E’s Bates Motel and produced ABC’s Lost, says The Strain (debuting on FX in July 2014) does more than foreshadow an impending apocalypse.
 It adds a second, mythological component delivering a more chilling narrative of vampires, romanticized in so many recent horror-themed scripted shows.